 • Trained personnel: Intravenous preparations should be administered by adequately trained individuals familiar with its use and able to identify complications; continuous observation is necessary for all patients.

 Fluid intake and output during administration, uterine activity (tonus, amplitude, and frequency of contractions), maternal blood pressure; fetal heart rate in relation to uterine contractions.

 [U.S. Boxed Warning]: To be used for medical rather than elective induction of labor.
 Small amounts of exogenous oxytocin are expected to reach the fetal circulation.
 When used as indicated, teratogenic effects would not be expected.
 Nonteratogenic adverse reactions are reported in the neonate as well as the mother.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience injection site irritation or nausea.
-Have patient report immediately to prescriber bleeding (soaking one pad an hour), abnormal heartbeat, difficult urination, severe headache, dizziness, passing out, vision changes, bradycardia, seizures, severe abdominal pain, or signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or blurred vision (HCAHPS).
+• Patient may experience vomiting or nausea.
+Have patient report immediately to prescriber bleeding (soaking one pad an hour), abnormal heartbeat, difficult urination, severe headache, dizziness, passing out, vision changes, bradycardia, seizures, severe abdominal pain, or signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.